Links to Pictures on this Site

-Pictures do take a while to download so please be patient when you click on a link.
-Some links are to one picture only, so take you immediately to the full size picture.
-Some are to a collection of pictures, so the link takes you to small images of each picture first (thumbnails).
-Each thumbnail is a link to the large picture.
-All the larger pictures are compressed from the originals for faster downloading.
+Photos do take a while to download so please be patient when you click on a link.
+Some links are to one photo only, so take you immediately to the full size image.
+Some are to a collection of photos, so the link takes you to thumbnails of each photo first, which link to the large photo.
+All the large photos are compressed from the originals for faster downloading.

 Ashby St Ledgers (Northamptonshire) - Brass to William Catesby in the church.